The baby name Miles feels like an old school revival, but it’s more popular today than ever before.

 His style and artistic prowess left the name forever changed.
 It reads cool, edgy, and part of American history in a very different way than Captain Standish.

-It sounds smart and stylish, rooted in history but at home in the world today.
-No surprise this name is going places.
+It’s a name rooted in history but at home in the world today.
+No surprise that Miles is going places.

 About Abby Sandel